SumoLogic/sumologic-otel-collector/docs/Migration.md

 This is going to add [connection related attributes][network-semantic-convention], especially `net.peer.name` which should be set as Source Host.

-Please see following configuration for better understanding:
+Please see the following configuration for better understanding:

 ```yaml
 extensions: